 Probably the best known of all the river cruising companies is Viking.
 Viking is incredibly well known, particularly in North America and in the UK because they do spend a lot of money on marketing.

 They have a huge fleet they and at time of recording, I think over 70 ships across all the different rivers of Europe.
 All the ships tend to be the same.
-They have the Longships, which are the bigger rivers which hold on 190 guests, and they have a smaller version of the Longships which operate on rivers which can’t cope with such big ship, for example in a Portugal.
+They have the Longships, which are on the bigger rivers and hold up to 190 guests.
+Then they have a smaller version of the Longships, which operate on rivers which can’t cope with such big ship, for example in a Portugal.

 Viking has a more traditional approach, so although the ships are quite contemporary and have a Nordic feel to them, they do tend to be a little bit more on the traditional side.
 So, unlike AmaWaterways, they don’t have bicycles or a fitness centre.
-They don’t have lots of that kind of fitness activity on board.
-They do offer some active excursions, so you will find you can go on bike excursions, but Viking do tend to focus more on the hotel experience, with the destination more as the hero.
+They don’t have lots of that kind of fitness activity on board but they do offer some active excursions.
+So, you will find you can go on bike excursions.
+But Viking do tend to focus more on the hotel experience, with the destination more as the hero.